rudraithub/Node.Js-exercise-Raj/Node.js/read/ex.md

 Error Handling: If an error occurs during the registration process (e.g., if the username or email is already in use), the promise is rejected, and the .catch block is executed to handle the error.
 In the error handling block, an error message is logged to the console, and a flash message is stored using req.flash to indicate the registration error.
 Finally, the user is redirected back to the homepage ("/") to display the error message or handle the error further.

+## what is different between operational error and programming error.

+==> operational error is run time error.programming error is a complier time error.
+==> Programmer errors occur when mistakes are made during the development process.These errors can be caused by a lack of understanding of the programming language or platform being used, a lack of attention to detail, or a lack of testing.